13.07.2016

 There is an own category „Job offers for refugees“ at the portal „Jobbörse“

-In Germany there are various local initiatives for Refugee Aid, they often help with administrative and bureaucratic issues, give lectures in German for free, offer leisure activities or organise flats for refugees.
+In Germany there are various local initiatives for Refugee Aid, they often help with administrative and bureaucratic issues, give lectures in German for free, offer leisure activities or organize flats for refugees.

-There is the possibility to call a „First Aid“-Hotline at PRO ASYL via telephone.
+There is the possibility of an „First Aid“-Contact at PRO ASYL via mail.
 An overview about consulting centres in the federal states can be found on the websites of the federal migration councils.

 Image